 I have a Masters in International Relations and Public Administration from the University of Maine.
 I am currently a digital marketing manager and aspirational game designer.

-I’m currently a PhD candidate in Mental Health Research in the U.K. I’m examining the potential ways in which university students develop psychological, social, and emotional resilience during their time in a higher education context.
+I recently completed my PhD candidate in Mental Health Research in the U.K. I examined the potential ways in which university students develop psychological, social, and emotional resilience during their time in a higher education context.

 Prior to my PhD studies, I was a special needs educator in New Delhi, India.
-I have an MSc in Mental Health Research wherein I explored the experiences and perceptions of forensic nurses caring for long-stay patients in a high-security psychiatric hospital.
+I have an MSc in Mental Health Research in the U.K. I completed my BA (with honours) in Psychology at the University of Delhi, India.

 Have you won any awards (academic or otherwise)?